TlonUqbar/rock-paper-scissors/README.md

 	- [x] The function should take 2 parameters.
   - [x] 1.
 Player Selection
   - [x] 2.
 Computer Selection
-	- [x] The function should return a string that declares the winner of the round.   e.g. "You Lose!
+	- [ ] The function should return a string that declares the winner of the round.   e.g. "You Lose!
 Paper beats Rock"
-	- [ ] Make  the playersSelection parameter case-insensitive.
+	- [x] Make  the playersSelection parameter case-insensitive.
 All these are valid inputs `rock`, `ROCK`, `Rock`, `RoCk` and any other variant.
-	- [ ] Make sure that the function returns a value.
-Will need to
+	- [x] Make sure that the function returns a value.
+Will need to use that value later.
 - [ ] Write a function called `game`
 	- [ ] Use the previous function (play single round) inside of function game
 	- [ ] Game will play a 5 round game that keeps scores, and reports a winner and a loser at the end.